SoulUchiha/heroku247/readme.md

-then go to folder named @souluchiha, then go to folder named herokuping, then go to index.js and replace, "https://icmusic.herokuapp.com/" by ur heroku url.
+then go to folder named @souluchiha, then go to folder named herokuping, then go to index.js and replace,
+"ur url" by ur heroku url.

 ### how to start in Visual Studio Code?
 go to terminal,